 Imagine a loud social Punjabi girl falling in love with a docile introverted Tamilian boy.
-This was the story of our marriage, but it surprisingly didn’t have the “2 states” drama like Chetan Bhagat’s novel.
-It’s a North-South love story to which the families readily gave a nod and agreed to the alliance and it was sealed with a lavish Punjabi wedding in Delhi.
+This was the story of our marriage, but it surprisingly didn’t have the “2 States” drama like Chetan Bhagat’s novel.
+It’s a North-South love story to which the families readily gave a nod and agreed to the alliance.
+It was sealed with a lavish Punjabi wedding in Delhi.

 The concept of time and punctuality varies across cultures.
 One day an invitation to a friend’s house party came for 8:30 pm.
 The Punjabi wife insisted on following Delhi Standard Time and reaching an hour later at 9:30.
 Hearing this, the Tamilian husband was bewildered arguing that 8:30 meant 8:30 and they should turn up on time.
 Since they stayed far away, they started early, reached the friend’s house at 8:20 pm, waited in the car for 10 minutes so as “not to be early”.

-Based in Gurgaon, the vivacious Punjabi girl successfully punjabified the Tamilian boy over time.
-Her Punjabi relatives filled the gaps with many pegs of scotch under the pressure of “You have one drink only with enemies” and a marathon feast on every visit.
+Based in Gurgaon, the vivacious Punjabi girl successfully Punjabified the Tamilian boy over time.
+Her Punjabi relatives filled the gaps with many pegs of scotch under the pressure of, “You have one drink only with enemies” and a marathon feast on every visit.
 His mother-in-law’s famous meat-chawal, grilled fish tikka and mutton keema sucked out the remains of any Tamilian blood in him and totally transformed him.
 So this is the way things were – the way the girl wanted – for the first 7 years of marriage.
 The Punjabi and Tamil marriage had so far been going strong.

 However, there were many things to be done around the house to get it in shape.
 With the broken Tamil of the husband in a distinct Hindi accent (which was often made fun of by his office colleagues) and lack of knowledge of the local language by the Punjabi wife, it was indeed challenging.
 But soon the wife mastered the art of sign language with broken English thrown in to get her work done.
 In fact, by the time she learnt “Tamil teriyadu” (I don’t know Tamil), she found it easier to get around.